InfiniteRasa/Authentication-Server/README.txt

-To run it on Windows:
+To run it:
+	- Generate solution/makefiles with premake5
-	- Setup a MySQL database (ex: usbwebserver)
+	- Setup a MySQL database
-	- Import the bin/auth.sql file
+	- Import the sql/auth.sql file
-	- Modify the bin/config.ini file to fit your configuration
+	- Modify the config.ini file to fit your configuration
-	- Open AuthServer.exe
+	- Launch irauth executable
 	- Open Tabula Rasa client
 	- Log in as test/test
-	- Nothing more without a game server
+	- ??????

+	Note for Linux:
+	- Install (default-)libmysqlclient-dev
+	- Run `mysql_config --cflags` and `mysql_config --libs` to find relevant folders
+	- Tested in Debian Stretch

 ==================================

 Classes/Namespaces explanation: